garado/evtol-sim/.github/README.md

 Echo,6,0.8069,24.2067,0.300028,16,579
 ```

-Here is an additional plot showing the percentage of time that each aircraft type spent in each state
+Here is an additional plot showing the percentage of time that each aircraft type spent in each state.

 ![Mode distribution](mode_stats.png)